See Cambridge Online's fair use policy before using discussion groups.

 Some interactive websites allow messages to appear instantaneously, while others have a shorter or longer wait.
 This may be because they are moderated.
 This means that every posting is inspected before it goes online to screen out illegal or unacceptable messages.
 Instantaneous websites may have a moderator who will delete unsuitable messages after they appear.
 Unmoderated discussions allow anything, so be warned!

 Social networking websites allows everyone who registers with them to describe themselves online.
 They can then find other people, either existing friends, or strangers with common interests.
 You should always be careful about what personal information you supply on social network websites, or indeed any other interactive website.
-Remember, anyone in the world can read it, criminals, spammers, your potential future employer!
-There may be privacy settings for a social netwerking website.
+Remember, anyone in the world may be able to read it, criminals, spammers, your potential future employer!
+There may be privacy settings for a social networking website, but even so, it's worth thinking twice before posting something.

 A Wiki website can be used in two ways.
 It is a website full of information logically organised, so you can read or look at it.
 But it is made by its own readers.
 So you can help to make it better by changing it or adding to it.
 Each Wiki will explain how to do this on its own website.
 Wikipedia is the best known Wiki.
 It seems bizarre that these websites should be reliable, but if anyone tries to mess them around, other people fix them quite quickly.